catseye/SITU-SOL/doc/cartridge/README.md

 it, and the description of the KERNAL routines in pages 274-306, it's apparent that it calls the KERNAL routines `IOINIT`, `RAMTAS`, and `CINT`.
 What's less apparent is that it also calls `RESTOR` before `CINT`.
-This took a little testing (and a peek at a disassmbly of the KERNAL's `RESET` routine) to figure out.
-It would have been nice if the Guide had just names the KERNAL routines involved.
+This took a little testing (and a peek at a disassembly of the KERNAL's `RESET` routine) to figure out.
+It would have been nice if the Guide had just named the KERNAL routines involved.
 But oh well.
 Here's my chicken-scratches:

 ![](images/chicken-scratches.jpg)